 Strengths: Deep content performance history, influencer and competitor views.

 Limitations: High entry price ($199/month at typical published tiers) and a bias toward what already performed rather than early acceleration everywhere.
+The search interest decline cited above suggests buyers are also shifting budget toward assistant-native workflows.

 Best for: Agencies and enterprise content teams that pair performance analysis with a separate trend layer for timing.